-Cardiff began to expand during the latter half of the 18th century with the development of coal mining and iron ore mining which initially stemmed from around Merthyr Tydfil.
+Cardiff began to expand substantially during the latter half of the 18th century with the development of coal mining and iron ore mining which initially stemmed from around Merthyr Tydfil.
 With the opening of the Glamorganshire Canal, then Cardiff's first dock followed shortly afterwards by the railways, Cardiff was able to export its coal at a rapid rate.
 As more docks appeared and with an interest in the iron industry, business was booming and Cardiff soon became the largest coal exporter in the world.

 The BBC has a strong influence in Cardiff with its Drama Studios.
-Both film and television are well established here and many major and international companies are based in Cardiff and indeed are sourced from Cardiff due to its high profile.
+Both film and television are well established here and many major and international companies are based in Cardiff and are sourced from Cardiff due to its high profile.

 With a predicted twenty percent increase in the population by 2036, Cardiff will be the fastest growing city in the UK with unemployment forecast to fall further.

 A survey performed by a leading university which took six main factors into consideration has named Cardiff as the third greenest city in the UK and further research compiled recently, names Cardiff as one of the friendliest cities in the UK.